syncfusion-content/maui-docs/MAUI/DataForm/getting-started.md

 By default, the data form arranges one data field per row.
 It is possible to have more than one data field per row by setting the `ColumnCount` property which provides grid like layout for the data form.

+[ItemsOrderInRow]`Link` property is applicable to only when the ColumnCount is greater than 1.
+The items on the data form are arranged in layout rows.
+Use the RowOrder property to specify the number of the layout row where the item should be displayed.

 {% tabs %}
 {% highlight MainPage.xaml %}